The blog

 Introducing Suga Cloud

-We've gotten a lot of great feedback during our public alpha and the response has been overwhelmingly positive.
+We've gotten a lot of great feedback during our public early access and the response has been overwhelmingly positive.
 What users loved the most: The visual canvas.
 Version-controlled infrastructure.
 Zero-downtime deploys.
 Environment forking.
 Where we could improve: Setting up their own Kubernetes cluster.
 Managing nodes, networking, and upgrades just to get started.
 Today we're excited to announce Suga Cloud.
 Suga Cloud is managed hosting built into the Suga platform.
-We took your feedback seriously, you no longer need to bring your own cloud account, provision a cluster, or worry about keeping it healthy just to get your app in front of...
+We took your feedback seriously, you no longer need to bring your own cloud account, provision a cluster, or worry about keeping it healthy just to get your app in front...

 Suga Team